holuspokus/homebridge-pioneer-avr-2025/README.md

 * Turn AVR On/Off
 * Select active input in Home app
 * Change Volume (as Lightbulb) in Home app
-* Save visibility status for inputs
+* Save visibility status for inputs in Home app
 * Rename inputs in Home app
 * Control AVR with Remote on iOS
-* Remote-Key "Play/Pause" to toggle Listening-Mode
+* Remote-Key "Play/Pause" to toggle Listening-Mode (iOS)
 * Auto discover inputs